 Most everyone is familiar with iconic Southern fried green tomatoes.
 They're simple to make and have a lot in common with breading and frying chicken, another Southern specialty.
 Recipes might vary slightly, but here's a basic method:

-- Mix together about a cup of milk and 1 egg.
+- Mix milk and egg.

 - Set out a plate of flour.